Public records in private accounts

 Using a mobile app on a private device to receive access codes to allow an employee to securely access work systems off-site e.g. 2-factor authentication for Citrix, some work social media accounts etc. | No |

-Public records can only be disposed of or destroyed in accordance with the Public Records Act 2002.
+Public records can only be disposed of in accordance with the Public Records Act 2023.

-Public records captured within an official government account, including those created or received within a private account or apps, or on a private device, need to be managed and disposed of in accordance with your agency's recordkeeping procedures and the Act.
+Public records captured within an official government account, including those made or received within a private account or apps, or on a private device, need to be managed and disposed of in accordance with your public authority's recordkeeping procedures and the Act.

-Once the record has been captured into an official government account as a public record, the record on your private account or device can be deleted.
+Once the public record has been captured into an official government account, the public record on your private account or device can be deleted.

-Find out more about how to destroy records.
+Find out more about how to dispose public records.

 Personal information contained within public records

-Public records are created or received to document evidence of business activity.
-Personal, private, party-political, constituent or electoral records should not be combined with, or included in public records.
+Public records are made or received to provide evidence of the activities, affairs or business of the public authority.
+Personal, private, party-political, constituent or electoral public records should not be combined with, or included in public records.

-This also applies regardless of where the public record is created or received, including whether the public record is created or received in official or private devices or accounts.
+This also applies regardless of where the public record is made or received, including whether the public record is made or received in official or private devices or accounts.

-It is not possible to redact or black out information in a public record, as a public record must be full and accurate.
+It is not possible to redact or black out information in a public record, as a public record must be complete and reliable.
 This includes any permanent value public records that are transferred to QSA and will become available for access by the public.

 More information